Package 'orderly2'

 root

-The path to the root directory, or NULL (the default) to search for one from the current working directory if locate is TRUE.
+The path to the root directory, or NULL (the default) to search for one from the current working directory.
 This function does require that the directory is configured for orderly, and not just outpack (see orderly_init for details).

 Value